Have you been charged with a felony & need a felony attorney?

 Party to a Crime (O.C.G.A. § 16-2-20)

-The main charge that is frequently used is called Parties to a Crime (O.C.G.A. § 16-2-20) where in Every person concerned in the commission of a crime is a party thereto and may be charged with and convicted of the crime.
+The main charge that is frequently used is called Parties to a Crime (O.C.G.A. § 16-2-20) wherein every person concerned in the commission of a crime is a party thereto and may be charged with and convicted of the crime.

 Consider this scenario as an explanation/example:

 - A group of individuals rob a bank.
 There is a driver and then two men inside the bank.
 On the way out of the bank, one of the bank robbers shoots someone inside the bank.
-Everyone in the vehicle and the men robbing inside the bank can be charged with the shooting based on the above statute Parties to a Crime.
+Everyone in the vehicle and the men robbing inside the bank can be charged with the shooting based on the above statute, Parties to a Crime.

-- Three friends walk into a business afterhours and look around.
+- Three friends walk into a business after hours and look around.
 Two of the individuals take things and items from the shelves and the other does not.
-Under the statute all three can be charged with various theft offenses under parties to a crime whether they took something or not.
+Under the statute all three can be charged with various theft offenses under Parties to a Crime whether they took something or not.

-Being charged with any felony offense does not mean that you have to accept guilt.
+Being charged with any felony offense does not mean you have to accept guilt.

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
+Our criminal law firm in Atlanta and surrounding cities has a 24-hour response line (404-445-8494) and someone is available to answer your call and help.